-I’ve come to accept that programmers are never all going to agree about coding style, or even a specific question such as how to use whitespace.
-What’s hard to accept is that this isn’t a solved problem.
-The first whitespace argument was probably back in the 1960s or 1970s, and yet programmers still discuss tabs and spaces.
+I’ve come to accept that programmers will never all agree about coding style, or even a specific question such as how to use whitespace.
+I do find it hard to accept that this problem remains unsolved, though.
+Whitespace arguments probably date back to the 1960s or 1970s, and yet programmers still discuss tabs and spaces.
 At length.

-It seems that some programmers have a (very) strong opinion about whitespace in code, but this never seems to be enforced by the programming language they use.
-Is this because programming language designers are different, and don’t really care where you indent with tabs, or do language designers’ indentation beliefs somehow lack conviction?
+It seems that some programmers have a (very) strong opinion about whitespace in code, but the programming languages they use never seems to enforce it.
+Do programming language designers really not care whether you indent with tabs, or do their indentation beliefs somehow lack conviction?

 Ken Arnold stated this particular rhetorical question somewhat more strongly, in the opening essay in The Best Software Writing I: Selected and Introduced by Joel Spolsky: